lucimobility/luci-sdk-staging/development/README.md

 Note: you can find your `<docker id>` with the command `docker ps`

 1. Join the Docker image
-2. From the root directory make a .ssh folder `mkdir ~/.ssh`
+2. On your dev machine in a new terminal transfer both the private and public ssh key you use for github and or bitbucket `docker cp <github>.pub <docker id>:/root`
-3. On your dev machine in a new terminal transfer both the private and public ssh key you use for github and or bitbucket `docker cp personal_github.pub <docker id>:/root` `docker cp personal_github <docker id>:/root`
+`docker cp <github> <docker id>:/root`
-4. Go back to the docker image and inform it of the new ssh keys `eval 'ssh-agent'` then `ssh-add personal_github` (Note that I am adding the private key)
+3. Go back to the docker image and inform it of the new ssh keys `exec ssh-agent bash` then `ssh-add <github>` (Note that I am adding the private key)

 From there you should be able to run git clone in that terminal.
 Newly opened terminals may require running step 4 again.